pytorch/pytorch/docs/cpp/source/frontend.rst

 | ``torch::jit``       | Pure C++ access to the TorchScript JIT compiler                        |
 +----------------------+------------------------------------------------------------------------+

-End-To-End Example
+End-to-end example
 ------------------

-To offer you a taste of the PyTorch C++ frontend, what follows below is an end-to-end example tying together many of the above components into a simple neural network training routine.
+Here is a simple, end-to-end example of defining and training a simple neural network on the MNIST dataset:

 .. code-block:: cpp